 Most dental laboratory technicians learn their craft on the job.
-They begin with simple tasks, such as pouring plaster into an impression, and progress to more complex procedures, such as making porcelain crowns and bridges.
+They begin with simple tasks, such as pouring gypsum material into an impression and progress to more complex procedures, such as making dentures, crowns and bridges or bending wires.

-Becoming a fully trained technician requires an average of 3 to 4 years, depending upon the individual's aptitude and ambition, but it may take a few years more to become an accomplished technician.
+Becoming a fully trained technician requires an average of three to four years of experience on the job, depending upon the individual's aptitude and ambition, but it may take a few years more to become an accomplished technician.

-Training in dental laboratory technology also is available through community and junior colleges, vocational-technical institutes, and the Armed Forces.
-Formal training programs vary greatly both in length and in the level of skill they impart.
-For a list of accredited dental lab tech programs, see the American Dental Association website.
-Search for schools that provide training for this career.
+Formal training in dental laboratory technology is available through community and junior colleges, vocational-technical institutes and the military.
+Training programs vary greatly both in length and in the level of training they provide.
+The most advanced training in dental laboratory technology is offered through two-year accredited associate degree programs followed by continuing education programs offered across the country.
+The American Dental Association website includes a list of accredited dental lab tech programs.

-After receiving training, dental lab technicians may become certified by taking and passing the Certified Dental Technician exam, offered by the National Association of Dental Laboratories.
+After receiving training, dental lab technicians may become certified by taking and passing the certified dental technician exam.
+Technicians can be certified in six specialty areas:

 Search for funding opportunities related to this career

 Search for enrichment programs related to this career